endernewton/tf-faster-rcnn/README.md

   tensorboard --logdir=tensorboard/vgg16/coco_2014_train+coco_2014_valminusminival/ --port=7002 &
   ```

-The default number of training iteratsions are kept the same to the original faster RCNN, however it is beneficial to train longer for COCO (see report).
-Also note that due to the nondeterministic nature of the current implementation, the performance can vary, but in general it should be within 1% of the reported numbers.
+The default number of training iterations are kept the same to the original faster RCNN, however I find it is beneficial to train longer for COCO (see report).
+Also note that due to the nondeterministic nature of the current implementation, the performance can vary a bit, but in general it should be within 1% of the reported numbers.

 ### Citation
 If you find this implementation or the analysis conducted in our report helpful, please consider citing: